Teigan Collister

-Teigan Collister (born 25 January 2000) is an Australian soccer player who plays for Sydney FC in the A-League Women.
+Teigan Collister (born 25 January 2000) is an Australian soccer player who last played for Sydney FC in the A-League Women.
 She has previously played for Newcastle Jets and Western Sydney Wanderers.

 Club career

 Newcastle Jets

 Collister played her first season in 2018–19, where she played in 11 games and started in 5 of those, scoring twice.
 One of those goals was selected as the goal of the round against Western Sydney Wanderers in the final round of the season.

 Collister was in a group of three who were the last players to be added to the Jets' list for the 2018–19 season, and she was seen as an unknown quantity, but in a season that was marred with suspensions and injury the Jets were forced to promote their younger players, including Collister.
 Her playing style was seen as less predictable by her coach Craig Deans, but signed her on the back of her enthusiasm and raw talent.

 She was re-signed by Newcastle for the 2019–20 season.